cloud-66-internal/help.cloud66.com/_includes/how-to-guides/clouds/cloud-aws.md

 AWS Classic Load Balancers do not support [websockets](/{{page.collection}}/how-to-guides/deployment/websocket-support.html) natively.
 We recommend switching to one of Amazon's newer load balancers - either Application Load Balancer or Network Load Balancer depending on your specific use-case.

+## Cloud 66 tag propagation

+AWS supports the propagation of (some) component tags from Cloud 66.
+This means that if you tag your servers or load balancers in Cloud 66, those tags will be added to the corresponding components on your AWS account (after some transformations).

+For more details on how this works please read our full guide on the [propagation of tags to cloud providers](/{{page.collection}}/how-to-guides/deployment/tagging-components.html#propagation-of-tags-to-cloud-providers).

 ### External links

 - [AWS regions](http://aws.amazon.com/about-aws/globalinfrastructure/)